y121822/telegram-spatial-survey-bot/README.md

 - Two Amazon S3 buckets were created.
 One for connecting the current repository to AWS via Amazon CodeDeploy.
 Another as a media file storage with the proper permissions and Amazon CloudFront as a CDN.
-Every bucket has the access point for connecting to a VPC via its endpoint.
 - The Virtual Private Cloud (VPC) was created in an AWS region with several subnets in different availability zones (AZ) of the region.
 The Internet gateway was assigned to the VPC.
 Proper route tables were created and assigned to the subnets
 - Amazon RDS PostgreSQL database was created with a subnet group incorporating several subnets in several AZs
-- Proper security groups and IAM roles were created to protect EC2 instances and other AWS services
+- Proper S3 access points, security groups and IAM roles were created to protect EC2 instances and other AWS services
 - Amazon EC2 Launch Template was fully configured to instantly create a virtual machine and start the bot on its boot